drghirlanda/alex/Docs/AlexManual.md

          alex-init -v <experiment name>

-This creates folder `<experiment name>` with the above mentioned subfolders (except Data and Logs, which are created on first run) and skeleton configuration files.
+This creates folder `<experiment name>` with the above-mentioned subfolders (except Data and Logs, which are created on first run) and skeleton configuration files.
+It also creates a `RunExperiment` script (`.sh` on Linux and OS X, `.bat` on Windows) that can be double-clicked to run alex in the folder, as an alternative to the command line method described below.

 \phantomsection \addcontentsline{toc}{subsection}{Acknowledgements}
 \subsection*{Acknowledgements}